Spongebosheep/Robotics-Research-Project---Andy-Chuwei-and-Jingyang/README.md

 # Robotics-Research-Project---Andy-Chuwei-and-Jingyang
 Optimal Deployment of Seismic Sensor Nodes for Planetary Surface Monitoring

+# Demo Video
+A short YouTube demonstration video is also available, showing the 70 × 70 cm deformable sensor net, the 8 piezo sensors, the sensor-to-ESP32-to-computer signal path, the standardized 205 g drop test, flat-ground and sloped-surface experiments, the mapping-based calibration idea, and the final simulation-guided layout comparison: [Detailed Experiment Video](https://youtu.be/zfnjO2ME83k).

 # RRP-Simulation

 A research-style Python project for **terrain-aware sensor-layout evaluation and optimization** for **TDoA-based source localization**, plus a **live physical prototype** for real-time impact sensing on an 8-sensor net.